tamolinamendoza/hs-invitation-maker-lab-open-teacher-training/README.md

 Now that we have Percy's information, it's time to change the value of these variables to reflect Ginny's info.
 Ginny plans to have her party on May 17th, 1998 (Sunday).

 Use string interpoloation and the variables you just created to change Percy's invitation to be used for Ginny.
+Like in Challenge 1, you'll want to use puts to print out your solution to the screen.